oyeanuj/react-universally/README.md

 [react-boilerplate/app/i18n.js](https://github.com/react-boilerplate/react-boilerplate/blob/dde20e76bc87965eba347373244251a5a36d290d/app/i18n.js#L1)
 5. Integrate with Redux for language switching via a toggle.
 This would mean not only a toggle component, but also reducers, actions, selectors to tie it all up.
 6. Async loading of locales and translations for the chosen language.
+7. Enable extraction of locale-data into the build.

 If you do end up completing any of the above tasks, I'd appreciate a PR 😄